cal-cs184-student/hw-webpages-sp24-noah-ku/homework1.md

 {:toc}

 ---
+## Overview

+This homework focuses on different sampling techniques that we learned in our graphics class.
+Our goal here is to create functions that can take svg files and use different sampling methods and filters to adjust the way images are projected on the screen.
+Details on how we implemented each function will be explained below.

 ## Task 1: Drawing Single-Color Triangles
 To rasterize triangles, we want to sample one point at the center of each pixel and color it based on the given inputs to make our drawings.